Cubitect/seed-lists/many_quadhuts.md

-More than one?
+## Cubiomes - More than one Quad-Hut?

-We have found that we can move quad-huts around by transforming the seed, but can we have multiple quad-huts in the same world?
+We can move quad-huts around by transforming the seed, but can we have multiple quad-huts in the same world?
 Well, given that we have an exhausted list of all seeds that have a quad-hut at the origin (which I will call seed-bases), in order for a seed to contain a second quad-hut, there must exist a `moveStructure()` operation on one of these seed bases that gives us a second seed that is also in the list.
 Unfortunately, checking this is not quite that straight forwards, since there are at worst round 750k seeds in the list and a minecraft world has around `(60M / 512)^2 ~ 1.37x10^10` potential move transformations, and each result has to be checked against all the other seeds in the list.
 However, we can again exploit that there are only a handful of 20-bit values that the seed bases can end with (generated from `low20Quad*`).